hvanjerdz/archmoured/docs/index.md

 ### Installation image

-In order to obtain acquire an installation image, it is recommended to download an ISO file via HTTP from one of the mirror sites listed on the [Arch Linux HTTP Direct Downloads](https://archlinux.org/download/).
+In order to obtain acquire an installation image, it is suggested to download an ISO file via HTTP from one of the mirror sites listed on the [Arch Linux HTTP Direct Downloads](https://archlinux.org/download/).
 It is recomended to verify the ISO signature to make sure it is [safe to use](https://www.theregister.com/2016/02/21/linux_mint_hacked_malwareinfected_isos_linked_from_official_site/).

-Once the site of choice has been selected, the user is greeted with an index that contains the needed files.
+Once the site of choice has been selected, it greets with an index that contains the needed files.

 ![Index of /iso/](imgs/Index_of_ISO.png)